FreePYQ logoFreePYQ

 Explanation:

 The series provided is: 1 5 & 3 * $ 4 @ % 2 7 # 9 ^ #.
 We need to find symbols immediately preceded and followed by numbers.
 Analyzing each symbol's position: & is between 5 and 3 (both numbers), * is between 3 and $ (not a number), $ is between * and 4 (one number), @ is between 4 and % (not a number), % is between @ and 2 (one number), # is between 7 and 9 (both numbers), and ^ is between 9 and # (not a number).
-Thus, & and # meet the criteria, making the total count two.
-The correct answer is B.
+So, & and # meet the criteria, making the total count two.
+B is the answer.

 Question 51